muraokamasaki/birch/README.md

 Document ranking via sentence modeling using BERT

+This repository is a fork of the original [Birch repository](https://github.com/castorini/birch).
+It includes code to evaluate the BERT models on the NTCIR WWW-3 test collection.
+A full tutorial is included [here](tutorial/www3.md).

 Note:
 The results in the arXiv paper [Simple Applications of BERT for Ad Hoc Document Retrieval](https://arxiv.org/abs/1903.10972) have been superseded by the results in the EMNLP'19 paper [Cross-Domain Modeling of Sentence-Level Evidence for Document Retrieval].